nnellans/ado-pipelines-guide/README.md

     branch: string
     trigger: boolean # when this artifact is updated, is it allowed to trigger this pipeline? optional, default is none. accepts only none or true
 ```
-- Triggers are only supported for hosted Jenkins, where Azure DevOps has line of sight with Jenkins server
+- `trigger` is only supported for hosted Jenkins, where Azure DevOps has line of sight with Jenkins server
 - Build resources are not automatically downloaded by Jobs.
 To consume Builds use a [downloadBuild](https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/steps-download-build) Step / [DownloadBuildArtifacts](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/download-build-artifacts-v1) Task

 ### <ins>Resources: containers</ins>